pgpbpadilla/pgpbpadilla.github.io/_posts/2023-12-17-what-is-a-computer.md

 # Electronics are optional

-I was taught that anything that an algorithm is anything that takes inputs, processes them in some way and then produces an output.
+I was taught that an algorithm is anything that takes inputs, processes them in some way and then produces an output.
 The computer is the thing that executes/runs the algorithm and a computer can be realized with non-electronic components.

 Before electronics became the main way to realize computers, there were other methods of manufacturing them.
-For a while humans were called computers and were in charge of solving tons of math problems which in some cases needed not a lot of deep thought or problem solving skills, but simply having the ability to follow a set of predefined instructions mindlessly.
+For a while humans were called computers and were in charge of solving tons of math problems which in some cases needed not a lot of deep thought or problem solving skills, but simply having the ability to follow a set of predefined instructions mechanically.

-Also, the abstract description of the [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine) captures the essence of a computer, a computer program and computation, all that with just pen and paper, no need for fancy electronics.
+The description of the [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine) captures the essence of a computer, a computer program and computation, all that with just pen and paper, no need for fancy electronics.

 # What is a computer program?